Għasri: Location

+Ta Għammar Hill acts as an observation point and has a set of 14 sculptured stations of the cross, established by pilgrims visiting the area after World War II.

-From the Village Square, a road leads to the fabulous valley of Wied il-Għasri.
+From the Village Square, a road leads to the valley of Wied il-Għasri.
 On the way, there are a number of typical farmhouses, most of them available for short or long lets, as well as an old chapel dedicated to the Patronage of the Blessed Virgin Mary.
 The Wied il-Għasri area is a marvelous country walk or cycling site especially in winter and spring.
-The valley ends in the sea, between high cliffs with a secluded inlet where visitors can swim, snorkel and dive -- the sea around Wied il-Għasri is popular among divers.
-In Għasri valley one can find saltpans.
+The valley ends in the sea, between high cliffs with a secluded inlet where visitors can swim, snorkel and dive: the sea around Wied il-Għasri is popular among divers.
+In Għasri valley one can find salt pans.

 The village church, designed by a local priest, Dun Ġużepp Diacono, was built early in the twentieth century.
 Its foundation stone was laid on 6 September 1903, and it was dedicated to the Corpus Christi, otherwise known as Christ the Saviour in the Eucharist on 9 January 1916.
 The village was established as a parish by Bishop Giovanni Maria Camilleri on 16 December 1921.

 Access and roads

-Għasri is reached by forking right on the Victoria-Għarb road just after the Aqueduct.
+Għasri is reached by forking right on the Victoria-Għarb road just after the aqueduct.